Advantages of Massive MIMO for 5G Cellular Infrastructure

 Benefits of Massive MIMO

 Spectral Efficiency - This is becoming a very important topic as more and more of the electromagnetic spectrum is being used for various communication protocols.
 Governments have set aside a wide band of frequencies for 5G, but those spectrums aren’t endless.
-Massive MIMO is able to leverage its array of antennas to focus beams down to individual users.
-This allows it to achieve spectral efficiencies 10 times better than that of MIMO systems used for 4G.
+5G Massive MIMO is able to leverage its antenna array to focus beams down to individual users.
+This allows it to achieve spectral efficiencies 10 times better than that of massive MIMO systems used for 4Gat.

 Energy Efficiency - Texas won’t be producing oil forever, so it’s time to start thinking about energy efficiency for electronic systems as well.
 In massive MIMO antennas can be used in conjunction to increase the gain of transmitted signals.
 This means they radiate less power when transmitting data, making for a more energy efficient system.